m4mining is funded by the European Union’s Horizon Europe programme under Grant Agreement ID 101091462

 UAV real-time infrastructure

-Our solution aims to enable increased productivity, reduced environmental footprint of tailings, early waste rejection, reduced material re-handling and erroneous allocation of material in waste or stockpiles, improved deposit modeling, increased re-mining and predictive tailings management, reduced feed variability, and more.
+Our solution aims to enable increased productivity, reduced environmental footprint of tailings, early waste rejection, reduced material re-handling and erroneous allocation of material in waste or stockpiles, improved deposit modelling, increased re-mining and predictive tailings management, reduced feed variability, and more.

 Partners and Case Study sites